DellGEOS/HybridJumpstart/modules/module_0/4_physical_deployment.md

 ![Deployment started - Running PowerShell DSC](/modules/module_0/media/deploy_hybrid_jumpstart_manual_started.png "Deployment started - Running PowerShell DSC")

 13. After around 40-60 minutes, once completed, you'll see the results in the PowerShell window.
-In addition, you can also review the successful completion by navigating to the **HybridJumpstart folder** on the desktop, and opening the log file in Notepad.
-As you can see below, in my case, deployment took 37 minutes, when using existing ISO's.
+In addition, you can also review the successful completion by navigating to the **HybridJumpstart folder** on the desktop, and **opening the log file in Notepad**.
+As you can see below, in our case, deployment took 37 minutes, when using existing ISO's.

 ![Deployment complete](/modules/module_0/media/deploy_hybrid_jumpstart_manual_complete.png "Deployment complete")